Jake-Schoellkopf/403-EVADER.sh/README.md

 3. Run the script with the following command - ./403-EVADER.sh https://fake-example.com ./

-This will execute the script, use https://fake-example.com as the target url, and put the dirb_result.txt output file in the same directory.
+This will execute the script, use https://fake-example.com as the target url (this is a fake url please use the actual url of your target host), and put the dirb_result.txt output file in the same directory.

 Please only use this for legal and ethical penetration testing purposes.